 Submit as many haiku as you please using the submission form below.
 Just be sure to include this month’s season word.

-Submit as many haiku as you wish that include the winter season word “night comes early.”
+Submit as many haiku as you please on the season word “blanket.”
 Your poems must be written in three lines of 5, 7, and 5 syllables, respectively, and should focus on a single moment of time happening now.

 Be straightforward in your description and try to limit your subject matter.
 Haiku are nearly always better when they don’t have too many ideas or images.
 So make your focus the season word* and try to stay close to that.